Admission to the Bachelor's program: 1st semester

 for graduates of the Freshman Institute of Aachen University of Applied Sciences

-In cooperation with the Aachen Institute of Applied Sciences e.
-V. (AcIAS), the Freshman Institute at FH Aachen prepares foreign students for their studies in Germany in terms of subject and language.
-The Freshman Institute conducts entrance examinations for the Freshman Program as well as the final examinations in the fields of engineering and economics, among others.
+The Freshman Institute at FH Aachen, in cooperation with the Aachen Institute of Applied Sciences e.
+V. (AcIAS), prepares international prospective students academically and linguistically for their studies in Germany.
+The Freshman Institute administers entrance exams for the Freshman Program as well as final exams in fields such as engineering and economics.

-Graduates of the Freshman Program in the "English to German Track" are currently admitted to the following study programs at Fachhochschule Dortmund:
+Graduates of the Freshman Program in the "English to German Track" are currently eligible for direct admission to the following study programs at Fachhochschule Dortmund:

 Further information